dhlab-epfl/fdh-tutorials/README.md

 ## Run the notebooks
 Through Jupyter, open the notebook files (`.ipynb`) in the different directories of this very repository.

-1. Image processing basics : get familiar with the principal concepts in image processing and computer vision (image handling, filters, denoising)
+1. Image processing basics: get familiar with the principal concepts in image processing and computer vision (image handling, filters, denoising)
-2. Deep learning : Tensorflow basics with MNIST example (single layer network and multilayer network)
+2. Deep learning: Tensorflow basics with MNIST example (single layer network and multilayer network)
+3. Applications:
-3. Computer Vision Application : Face detection and features descriptors using Convolutional Neural Networks (CNN)
+    * CV: Face detection using Convolutional Neural Networks (CNN)
+    * DL: Historical document processing - page and textline detection

 If you're already familiar with some concepts, feel free to go to the next notebook.